co1umbine/D4UDocument/DynamixelForUnity EN.md

     </dl>

 - Description
-Reset the Dynamixel motor to the factory defaults.
+Reset the Dynamixel servomotor to the factory defaults.

 ### SetBaudRate